JetBrains/amper/docs/Documentation.md

 }
 ```

-Read more on C-interop configuration in
+Read more about C-interop configuration in
 the [Kotlin/Native documentation](https://kotlinlang.org/docs/native-app-with-c-and-libcurl.html#add-interoperability-to-the-build-process).

 #### File layout with Gradle interop